eridani9k/coda/README.md

 `addresses.cfg` is a newline-delimited text file containing the list of backend addresses to be registered during the initialization of the `Router`.
 This file allows no other information; comments are not allowed.

-The following `addresses.cfg` registers the local ports 8081, 8082, and 8083 as backend `API` processes.
+The following `addresses.cfg` configures local ports 8081, 8082, and 8083 to be registered as backend `API` processes.
 ```
 http://127.0.0.1:8081
 http://127.0.0.1:8082